Skip to Content

 Chicken Massaman Curry is one of the easiest and most delicious Thai curries.

 In the west, chicken massaman is not nearly as well known as beef massaman.
 This hugely popular curry actaully started as a chicken curry and chicken is still the most popular option in Thailand.
 That surprised me when I was there but there is good reason for this.
 All is explained below.
-You are going to love this very authentic, on pan, sweet, sour and spicy massaman chicken curry.
+You are going to love this very authentic, on pan, sweet, sour and spicy massaman chicken curry with step by step photographs.

 This can be made much quicker than beef Massaman and it’s just as delicious.